cruftyoldsysadmin/documentation/CommandLineInterface.md

 ## Command Line Specification

-Commands must be executed within a particular scope.
-There are two scopes defined for the  ixo protocil commands the first scope is the root scope and the second scope is as a loggined in user.
-For the purposes of this interface we call these scopes **root** and **user** scope.
-Some of the commands can only be executed in **user** scope and requires a user to be 'logged in'.
-The commands that require **user** scope are mostly related to commands where a user needs to sign some information with their private key.
-All commands that can be executed in **root** scope can also be executed in **user** scope.

 #### General Usage
 *(TODO - describe the general structure of commands and thier usage e.g. shortened form vs longer form etc.)*